haiwen/seafile-admin-docs/manual/administration/seafile_fsck.md

 ```

-The corrupted files and directories are reported.

-Sometimes you can see output like the following:
+The corrupted files and directories are reported in the above message.
+By the way, you may also see output like the following:

 ```
 [02/13/15 16:36:11] Commit 6259251e2b0dd9a8e99925ae6199cbf4c134ec10 is missing